Dreamteam Calamities: The Find

 "Not really."
 I kissed him hard again.
 He pressed his hands to my back, sliding them down to my own pants and pushing them down around my hips.
 With a simple tug of the buttons on the edge they split open and fell to the floor.
 I enjoyed the rough feel of his hands on my ass; he squeezed my cheeks until the pain made me whimper.
 My own hands were hardly idle.
 Under his jacket Aaden didn't wear anything and I stroked his wonderful chest fur and tickled the nipples hidden under its plush depth.
 When I pinched them, a sharp intake of breath told me that his buttons were still there to be pushed.
 I pinched harder, and harder.
 He let his arms fall by his sides, absorbing the pain until he began to whimper.

-It made his cock stand up hard. ominating him in this way made mine stand up, of course!
+It made his cock stand up hard.
+Dominating Aaden in this way made mine stand up, naturally.
 I pressed him down onto the leathers that lay scattered on the floor of the ruined church.
 I hovered over him, looking down on his body, staring into eyes that were black with desire.
-“You’re gorgeous,” I said, kissing him.
+"You're gorgeous," I said, kissing him.
 His cock was was hard; I could feel it against my ass as I sat down on top of him, even through his pants.

 With one hand I opened his pants and let that hunk of meat fly free.
 It slapped up against his furred belly while we lay on the floor, wrestling with our tongues.
 "And you are hot," he moaned.